Utrecht: Heavy rail

 Utrecht Centraal is the main railway station of Utrecht and is the largest in the country.
-There are regular intercity services to all major Dutch cities; direct services to Schiphol Airport.
-Utrecht Centraal is a station on the night service, providing 7 days a week an all-night service to (among others) Schiphol Airport, Amsterdam and Rotterdam.
-International InterCityExpress (ICE) services to Germany (and further) through Arnhem call at Utrecht Centraal.
+There are regular intercity services to all major Dutch cities, including direct services to Schiphol Airport.
+Utrecht Centraal is a station on the night service, providing an all-night service to (among others) Schiphol Airport, Amsterdam and Rotterdam, seven days a week.
+International InterCityExpress (ICE) services to Germany through Arnhem call at Utrecht Centraal.
 Regular local trains to all areas surrounding Utrecht also depart from Utrecht Centraal; and service several smaller stations: Utrecht Lunetten; Utrecht Vaartsche Rijn; Utrecht Overvecht; Utrecht Leidsche Rijn; Utrecht Terwijde; Utrecht Zuilen and Vleuten.
 A former station Utrecht Maliebaan closed in 1939 and has since been converted into the Dutch Railway Museum.

 Utrecht is the location of the headquarters of Nederlandse Spoorwegen (English: Dutch Railways), the largest rail operator in the Netherlands, and ProRail, the state-owned company responsible for the construction and maintenance of the country's rail infrastructure.

 Light rail

-The Utrecht sneltram is a light rail scheme running southwards from Utrecht Centraal to the suburbs of IJsselstein, Kanaleneiland, Lombok and Nieuwegein.
-The sneltram began operations in 1983 and is currently operated by the private transport company Qbuzz.
-On 16 December 2019 the new tram line to the Uithof started operating, creating a direct mass transit connection from the central station to the main Utrecht university campus.
+The Utrecht sneltram is a light rail system with three routes connecting Utrecht Centraal railway station to the suburbs of IJsselstein and Nieuwegein, as well as the Uithof district.
+The sneltram began operations in 1983 and is currently operated under the U-OV brand by the private transport company Qbuzz.
+The system has a total length of 18.3 km and 54 trainsets, carrying over 9 million riders in 2023.

+Utrecht is the only city among the four largest in the Netherlands (the others being Amsterdam, The Hague, and Rotterdam) to award a public transportation concession by tender.
+Qbuzz will hold the current concession until December 2025, after which Transdev will assume operations until 2035.

 Bus transport

-The main local and regional bus station of Utrecht is located adjacent to Utrecht Centraal railway station, at the East and West entrances.
-Due to large-scale renovation and construction works at the railway station, the station's bus stops are changing frequently.
-As a general rule, westbound buses depart from the bus station on the west entrance, other buses from the east side station.
-Local buses in Utrecht are operated by Qbuzz; its services include a high-frequency service to the Uithof university district.
+Utrecht Centraal railway station also serves local and regional buses at its west side (Centrumzijde) and at its east side (Jaarbuursplein), where both sides have connections to the Utrecht sneltram.
+Fifty local bus routes are operated by Qbuzz under the U-OV brand until December 2025 when Transdev will take over the concession.
 The local bus fleet is one of Europe's cleanest, using only buses compliant with the Euro-VI standard as well as electric buses for inner-city transport.
-Regional buses from the city are operated by Arriva and Connexxion.
+The plan is that all buses be zero-emission by 2028.
+Regional buses from the city are operated by Arriva.

 The Utrecht Centraal railway station is also served by the pan-European services of Eurolines.
 Furthermore, it acts as departure and arrival place of many coach companies serving holiday resorts in Spain and France—and during winter in Austria and Switzerland.